The latest update for this article is written by Lindsay Podolak.

 More info: www.randolphclimbingcenter.com or call 973-598-8555

 Details: No partner, no problem.
 You’ll find 19 Auto Belays here.
 Climb walls 28 to 32 feet and take advantage of 30 top ropes.
 Rockville Climbing Center offers monthly, 10-visit or day climbing passes.
-College kids on a limited budget and in need of a study break get $4 rental for full gear after 5:00 pm on Monday nights.
+College kids on a limited budget and in need of a study break get a reduced price of $14 for a day pass and $4 for full gear rental after 5:00 pm on Monday nights.
 The facility is also available for scout groups and birthday parties.

 More info: www.rockvilleclimbing.com or call 609-631-7625